lazywinadmin/lazywinadmin.github.io/_posts/2020/2020-03-23-powershell7_whatsnew.md

 ## Get-Error

 A new Cmdlet `Get-Error` was added to retrieve the details of an error.
-This was previously available but you had to digg inside the Error object to retrieve all these information.
+This was previously available but you had to dig inside the Error object to retrieve all these information.

 ```powershell
 # Detailed view of the fully qualified error (for the last error)